fsmb/api-docs/docs/paging-sorting.md

 Each API and resource will also have a maximum page size.
 The maximum page size limits how many items can be returned at once and may be dynamically determined based upon how much is available, current load on the server and other attributes. clients should never make assumptions about the maximum page size.
 If a client requests a page size larger than the maximum page size then the maximum page size will be used.

-## Paging Metadata

 When paging is used it is often important to know how many total items are available.
-FSMB APIs return metadata in the HTTP header related to paging.
+FSMB APIs return metadata as part of the response.
+Where the metadata is returned depends on the API.

+#### HTTP Header

+The paging metadata is included as part of the HTTP headers.
+This has the advantage of keeping the response body clean with no paging information.
+However data stored in the HTTP headers requires additional code to read, causes issues with some proxies and may be filtered out by some networks.
+The following HTTP headers are used.

 | Header | Description |
 | - | - |